Race and genetics: Critique of ancestry-informative markers

 Ancestry-informative markers (AIMs) are a genealogy tracing technology that has come under much criticism due to its reliance on reference populations.
 In a 2015 article, Troy Duster outlines how contemporary technology allows the tracing of ancestral lineage but along only the lines of one maternal and one paternal line.
 That is, of 64 total great-great-great-great-grandparents, only one from each parent is identified, implying the other 62 ancestors are ignored in tracing efforts.
 Furthermore, the 'reference populations' used as markers for membership of a particular group are designated arbitrarily and contemporarily.
 In other words, using populations who currently reside in given places as references for certain races and ethnic groups is unreliable due to the demographic changes which have occurred over many centuries in those places.
 Furthermore, ancestry-informative markers being widely shared among the whole human population, it is their frequency which is tested, not their mere absence/presence.
 A threshold of relative frequency has, therefore, to be set.
-According to Duster the criteria for setting such thresholds are a trade secret of the companies marketing the tests.
+According to Duster, the criteria for setting such thresholds are a trade secret of the companies marketing the tests.
 Thus, we cannot say anything conclusive on whether they are appropriate.

 Results of AIMs are extremely sensitive to where this bar is set.
-Given that many genetic traits are found very similar amid many different populations, the rate of frequency which is taken to be enough for being part of a reference population is very important.
+Given that many genetic traits are found to be very similar amid many different populations, the designated threshold frequencies are very important.
 This can also lead to mistakes, given that many populations may share the same patterns, if not exactly the same genes.
 "This means that someone from Bulgaria whose ancestors go back to the fifteenth century could (and sometime does) map as partly 'Native American'".
 This happens because AIMs rely on a '100% purity' assumption of reference populations.
-That is, they assume that a pattern of traits would ideally be necessary and sufficient condition for assigning an individual to an ancestral reference populations.
+That is, they assume that a pattern of traits would ideally be a necessary and sufficient condition for assigning an individual to an ancestral reference populations.